 The good old British motivational posters put out by the government during World War 2 apply as much today as they did back then, keep calm and carry on.

-Panicking not only affects your decision making, but causes stress that can weaken your immune system.⠀
+Worrying about what the future holds is human, but doing it 24/7 not only affects your decision making, it also causes stress that can weaken your immune system.⠀

 Healthy you, healthy business.

-There are lots of people online giving advice right now who have never ran a business, worked in business, or sold during a recession in their lifetime.
-These people will have no clue what to expect, or how to navigate or pivot when the economy is in a downturn.
-Even if they have made X figures posting pretty pictures online during a buoyant marketthey are unlikely to know what to do for the best now, for themselves, let alone you.
+There are still lots of people online giving advice who have never ran a business, worked in business, or sold during a recession in their lifetime.
+These people don’t know how to navigate through an economic downturn.
+Even if they have made X figures posting pretty pictures online during a buoyant market they are unlikely to know what to do for the best now, for themselves, let alone you.

 What is working still?

-Has any area become redundant due to the current situation?
+Has any area become redundant due to the consequences of the recession?

 Does a large percentage of your revenue come from a small number of your customers?